opencog/learn/README-Vision.md

 doing that.
 Perhaps somewhere in there are some weight vectors for red, yellow, green, but  where are they?
 Where are they hiding?
 How do neural nets handle part-whole relationships?
 There is a paper (from Hinton?
-XXX find and refernce this) stating that the part-whole relationship for neural nets is the grand challenge of the upcoming decades.
+XXX find and reference this) stating that the part-whole relationship for neural nets is the grand challenge of the upcoming decades.

 By contrast, the part-whole relationship for grammars is "obvious".